Test in a live environment

 Distributed applications, in this context, leverage computational resources spanning multiple nodes, such as containers operating on diverse hosts.
 Effective communication across network boundaries is essential for these nodes to collaboratively deliver responses to end users.
 Specifically, a cloud-native distributed application, is a distinct category within distributed applications, capitalizing on the scalability, resilience, and manageability inherent in cloud-native app infrastructures.

 In this article, we will discuss the .NET Aspire components to create a web application.
-Also, we will use the IronPDF to create and download PDF files in the Aspire .NET project component.
+Also, we will use the IronPDF library to create and download PDF files in the Aspire .NET project component.

 .NET Aspire application stands as a purposeful initiative aimed at enhancing the development experience for .NET cloud-native apps within the .NET ecosystem.
 It introduces a cohesive and opinionated suite of tools and design patterns crafted to facilitate the seamless construction and operation of distributed apps.
 The core objectives of .NET Aspire starter application encompass: